Mylaana/AresExpedition/README.md

 Rework Buildable system in playableCardComponent

 ### Cards
-Implement all cards
-Implement all corps
+Implement missing cards & corps
+Create Event type :
-Add Event removing any ressource in list on played card
+    - removing any ressource in list on played card
-Add Event adding any ressource in list on played card
+    - adding any ressource in list on played card
+    - new builder event
+Create trigger hooks :
+    - on card activation

 ### Misc
 Add victory check